Domestic Violence & Orders of Protection

 The respondent will be served with the Emergency OP and at that moment, he or she will have to abide by the Emergency OP.
 He or she will have an opportunity to come to court and give the Judge his/her side of the story.
 The Judge will then decide whom to believe and based on that, will either deny your petition for order of protection or enter a plenary order of protection.

-A plenary order of protection can be entered for up to two years and goes on respondent's criminal record.
+A plenary order of protection can be entered for up to two years and goes on respondent’s permanent record.
 As the respondent, you want to avoid having a plenary OP.
 Since no one knows how a Judge will rule until it is too late, it may be beneficial to reach an agreement, such as continuing the OP as an Interim OP (basically, an extension of the Emergency OP) until things cool off, or parties separate or a divorce action is filed.

 I can assist you in obtaining an OP with notice or on an emergency basis.
 I can also represent you in defending an OP, or having it vacated after it has been entered (must do so within 30 days).
-I can help either party negotiate a fair settlement too.

 Please contact me to discuss your situation.